Cosisety/Roblox-Rewind/PrivacyPolicy.md

 - Create shareable summary images

 Anonymous usage statistics (if enabled) are used only to improve reliability and performance.
+If you choose **Generate Game Code**, a limited Rewind summary is uploaded so it can be loaded inside the Roblox game by code.

 ## Where Your Data Is Stored

 **Your Roblox data stays on your device.**

 - Transaction data is cached locally in your browser (default 1 hour, configurable)
-- No Roblox transaction details or account identifiers are stored in the cloud
+- Anonymous telemetry events (if enabled) are stored in Cloudflare D1
+- Game code payloads are stored temporarily in Cloudflare D1 only when you generate a game code
 - The UI shows your current cache duration so you can verify the setting

-If anonymous usage data is enabled, event counts are stored in a Cloudflare D1 database.
-These events do **not** include your username, user ID, transaction data, or cookies.
+Telemetry events do **not** include your username, user ID, transaction history, or cookies.

+Game code payloads are short-lived and contain summary fields only (for example totals and top category/item), not your full transaction history.

 ## Anonymous Usage Data (Optional)